-The Cerberus+1 Exotic Auto Rifle has started to drop in Destiny 2: Forsaken, and for those looking for a fun weapon to cut through enemies, this may just be the exotic weapon for you.
+The Cerberus+1 Exotic Auto Rifle is an Exotic loot drop Destiny 2: Forsaken, and for those looking for a fun weapon to cut through enemies, this may just be the exotic weapon for you.

 The weapon goes in your Kinetic slot and is classified as an Auto Rifle.
 It packs a punch when used in PvE activities, and it also tears through other players in PvP.